Traditionally called a Cyser, this is a mead made with buckwheat honey and freshly pressed apple juice, and is called Chouchen in France

-The drink presumably has Celtic origin, using buckwheat honey which is common in Brittany
+The drink has Celtic origin, using buckwheat honey which is common in Brittany

 Buckwheat honey tastes less sweet than wildflower honey, with an earthy malty aroma and rich toasted toffee, molasses flavour